JuliaQuantum/JuliaQuantum.github.io/README.md

 We are at the stage of initializing the JuliaQ organization.
 All discussions should go to the [issue page](https://github.com/JuliaQ/JuliaQ.github.io/issues) on this JuliaQ.github.io project repository.
 Progress and timeline for the initiative stage can be monitored on the [Issues#2 page](https://github.com/JuliaQ/JuliaQ.github.io/issues/2).
 Thanks for your contributions!

 * Basic agreements of operating JuliaQ project are open for discussing on [Issue#3](https://github.com/JuliaQ/JuliaQ.github.io/issues/3).
 * The goal of the first release cycle is open for your participation on [Issues#1](https://github.com/JuliaQ/JuliaQ.github.io/issues/1).
 * The overall roadmap of JuliaQ projects is under pavement in the [Roadmap repo](https://github.com/JuliaQ/Roadmap).
+* The first proposal regarding the code base can be found on [Issue#4](https://github.com/JuliaQ/JuliaQ.github.io/issues/4).
+Welcome to post your proposal and comments along this thread.

 This repository also hosts the source code for our public pages.
 Edit it if you like.
 We are using [Pure CSS](http://purecss.io/) template.
 Some examples on editing the webpage source code are given below.